-When you’re designing a new backyard swimming pool, it’s pretty tough not to get completely carried away dreaming up all the waterslides, diving boards and other accessories you’d build up around it to create the ultimate home waterpark.
+When you’re designing a new backyard swimming pool, it’s pretty tough not to get completely carried away dreaming up fun pool design ideas like water-slides, diving boards and other pool water features you’d build up around your backyard pool to create the ultimate home water-park.

 There are plenty of choices here for your swimming pool deck, and each has upsides and downsides: aesthetic, budgetary and everything in between.
-Here’s a look at some of the most common options for pool deck surfaces and paving:
+Here’s a look at some of the most common options for pool deck pavers and surfaces:

 Concrete pool deck

 Above all things, a concrete pool deck will be cost-effective.
 No matter your budget, you can create a high-quality concrete pool deck that suits your needs, from plain gray, like a sidewalk, to a decorative, stamped concrete slab pool deck in any pattern and color scheme.